rantahar/introduction-to-mpi/_episodes/10-testing_parallel.md

 >
 {: .challenge}

-Since all processes are running the tests, you will see multiple compies of the each of the lines printed in the terminal.
+Since all processes are running the tests, you will see multiple copies of the each of the lines printed in the terminal.
 The test suite is not really aware of MPI, it's just running multiple copies of the tests.
 This is not necessarily a problem.